bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

 ![UTXO Model](utxo-model.jpg)
 *Image Credit: bitcoin.org*

-Q1.
-In a transaction, why is the sum of output always lesser than the sum of input?

 Let us update our Transaction class, replacing toAddress and fromAddress by txIn and txOut classes.

 ```